bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

     * *Rationale:* This structure will allow for clear separation of concerns and independent management of distinct major components, such as the Next.js frontend application and the Python-based `toolkit.hangten.studio` backend services.
 This approach can facilitate focused development efforts, allow for potentially different deployment cadences for these components, and better accommodate different underlying technology stacks.
 * **High-Level Service Architecture:** A **mixed architectural approach** is envisioned, open to refinement by the Architect.
 This will likely leverage:
     * **Next.js:** For the primary web frontend and potentially for its integrated backend-for-frontend (BFF) functionalities.
     * **Supabase:** As a Backend-as-a-Service (BaaS) for core database functionalities, user authentication, vector storage (Supabase Vector for RAG), and other standard backend features.
+All user data is scoped to Teams, with RBAC enforced.
+    * **Stripe:** For subscription and license management, including license upgrades and seat enforcement (planned, see License Management section).
     * **`toolkit.hangten.studio` (Python-based API services):** The organization's existing Python toolkit, potentially hosted on GCP, will be utilized as one or more distinct API services for its specialized text, image, and video manipulation capabilities.
     * **Other AI Services/Integrations:** External AI model integrations (e.g., LLMs, advanced image generation, HeyGen-like avatar services) or specific internal AI agent orchestration logic may be implemented as separate, focused microservices or serverless functions, depending on the Architect's design, to ensure modularity and scalability.
     * *Rationale:* This mixed architecture aims to combine the rapid development benefits of Supabase for common backend needs, the modern capabilities of Next.js for the user-facing application, and the specialized power of the Python toolkit and other AI services through well-defined APIs.
 This approach provides flexibility, allows for technology diversity where appropriate (e.g., Python for AI/ML tasks, JavaScript/TypeScript for the frontend), and supports the Polyrepo structure.
 The Architect will define the precise boundaries, communication patterns, and deployment strategies for these components.